 The short post deals with a method of eliminating spam from Outlook by using top-level domain blocking.

 It’s known that most spam (particularly malware such as keyloggers) originates overseas (Estonia, Moldavia, China, Poland, etc.) By blocking email from most of the undeveloped world, I’ve successfully reduced spam by 95 percent in the past year.
 In Outlook, click Actions > Junk E-Mail > Junk E-Mail Options.
 Click the International tab, then the Blocked Top-Level Domain List button.
 Now select the countries you wish to block.

-Lets just look at the two major problems of this approach quickly.
+Let’s just look at the two major problems with this approach quickly.

 The first major problem is that most people who use this method (Lifehacker readership) will most likely block all domains except “.com” and “.us” and any other us centric domains and automatically be treating any legitimate emails from other top-level domains you block as spam.

 So, if you live in the U.S., use top-level domain blocking and subscribe to either to either the comments or the daily digest of this blog by email then you won’t be receiving the information you’ve subscribed to.

 You’ll be automatically blocking all email from this blog and any personal emails from me as this site is on a “.dk” (Denmark) domain.